|

 with the offering of the dumplings

-to the gods.
+to the gods and their ancestors.
 The festival is celebrated in

 Penang